asad-g-ahmed/multi-layer-perceptron-in-java/README.md

 The neuralnetwork package contains the multi layer perceptron and its associated classes.

-The demo package contains the Demo class with the main method that demos how to use the perecptron to solve problems.
+The demo package contains the Demo class with the main method that demos how to use the perceptron to solve problems.
 The demo uses the dataset contained in the 2 csv files.
 These csv files were generated from a run of the make_moons dataset.